jaaphuls/TrafficControlBoys/README.md

 3. beam search
 ```

-The scirpt will run the chosen algorithm on the chosen game and output the file in the [results](https://github.com/jaaphuls/TrafficControlBoys/tree/main/code/results) folder
+The script will run the chosen algorithm on the chosen game and output the file in the [results](https://github.com/jaaphuls/TrafficControlBoys/tree/main/code/results) folder

 ## - Structure